Binscatter Regressions: Illustration of Methods

-As already mentioned, the commands \texttt{binsreg} and \texttt{binsregtest} rely on data-driven bin selection procedures via the command \texttt{binsregselect} whenver the option \texttt{nbins()} is not employed by the user.
+As already mentioned, all our estimation and inference commands rely on data-driven bin selection procedures via the command \texttt{binsregselect} whenever the option \texttt{nbins()} is not employed by the user.
 Its basic syntax is as follows: